awsdocs/amazon-s3-userguide/doc_source/replication-config-for-kms-objects.md

 ### Granting additional permissions for cross\-account scenarios<a name="replication-kms-cross-acct-scenario"></a>

 In a cross\-account scenario, where the source and destination buckets are owned by different AWS accounts, you can use a KMS key to encrypt object replicas\.
-However, the KMS key owner must grant the source bucket owner permission to use the KMS key\. <a name="cross-acct-kms-key-permission"></a>
+However, the KMS key owner must grant the source bucket owner permission to use the KMS key\.

+**Note**
+Objects encrypted via [AWS managed keys](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk) cannot be shared cross\-account because you cannot modify the key policies\.
+If you need to replicate SSE\-KMS data cross\-account, you should use a [customer managed key](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) from AWS KMS\. <a name="cross-acct-kms-key-permission"></a>

 **To grant the source bucket owner permission to use the KMS key \(AWS KMS console\)**